Security beyond the edge

 The ultimate goal is to get to zero trust of any network element until it is verified.

 The short answer to zero trust certification and standards is that there aren’t any.
 The National Institute of Standards and Technology (NIST), founded in 1901 and now part of the U.S. Department of Commerce, provides technology, measurement, and standards information for the U.S. Its goal is to increase technology competitiveness.

 NIST creates standards for communications, technology, and cybersecurity practices.
 The group has not yet created standards or certification for zero trust, but it has created a Special Publication (SP) discussing ZT’s architecture goals.

-The paper’s abstract describes zero trust this way: “Zero trust is a term for an evolving set of cybersecurity paradigms that move defences from static, network-based perimeters to focus on users, assets, and resources.”
+The paper’s abstract describes zero trust this way: “Zero trust is a term for an evolving set of cybersecurity paradigms that move defenses from static, network-based perimeters to focus on users, assets, and resources.”
 The document goes on to describe the zero-trust approach in depth.

 Zero trust confusion